Juniper/terraform-provider-apstra/docs/data-sources/datacenter_blueprint.md

 subcategory: ""
 description: |-
   This data source looks up summary details of a Datacenter Blueprint.
   At least one optional attribute is required.
-It is incumbent upon the user to ensure the lookup criteria matches exactly one Datacenter Blueprint.
-Matching zero or more Datacenter Blueprints will produce an error.
 ---

 # apstra_datacenter_blueprint (Data Source)

 This data source looks up summary details of a Datacenter Blueprint.

 At least one optional attribute is required.
-It is incumbent upon the user to ensure the lookup criteria matches exactly one Datacenter Blueprint.
-Matching zero or more Datacenter Blueprints will produce an error.

 ## Example Usage